Free English Teaching Resources

 Charlotte Runcie, The Daily Telegraph

-Discover more about the literary inspirations behind the musical, other famous prequels and sequels, the witches and wizards of myth and legend, the magical worlds of fantasy fiction, the history ofmagic, and the enduring legacy of 'Oz', in our free:
+Discover more about the literary inspirations behind the musical, other famous prequels and sequels, the witches and wizards of myth and legend, the magical worlds of fantasy fiction, the history of magic, and the enduring legacy of 'Oz', in each of our English teaching resources.

 English Teacher Resource Pack

-Learn more about our persuasive writing competition in partnership with the National Literacy Trust.
+Learn more about our in partnership with the .

 Did you know?